zagui440s/personalCP/week-08/day2/react-news-site-ii.md

 - News Site II (see assignment list)

 ### Article list component
-> Instead of just viewing one random article, a user should be able to view a list of article teasers, and then click one of them that they want to read.

 > Let's create a component for the home page that will list our articles

 ```javascript
 import "./articleList.css"
 import ArticleTeaser from '../ArticleTeaser/ArticleTeaser.js';

 function ArticleList(props) {
   return (